 - Take your medicine as directed.
 Call your primary healthcare provider (PHP) if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Manage atopic dermatitis:

-- Keep your skin moist: Rub cream or petroleum jelly into your skin.
-Do this right after a bath or shower when your skin is still damp.
-Apply cream as many times as needed each day to keep your skin moist and soft.
+- Keep your skin moist.
+Rub lotion, cream or ointment into your skin right after a bath or shower when your skin is still damp.
+Ask your PHP what to use and how often to use it.

-- Wear cotton clothes: Wear loose-fitting clothes made from 100% cotton.
+- Wear cotton clothes.
+Wear loose-fitting clothes made from cotton or cotton blends.
 Avoid wool.
-Do not wear clothes that make you hot and sweaty.

-- Avoid changes in temperature: Avoid activities that cause you to sweat a lot because this can cause itching.
+- Avoid changes in temperature , especially activities that cause you to sweat a lot because this can cause itching.
 Remove blankets from your bed if you get hot while you sleep.

-- Avoid skin irritants: Do not use fabric softener.
-Do not wear perfume.
-Do not wear makeup that burns or itches.
+- Avoid allergens, dust, and skin irritants.
+Do not let pets inside your home.
+Do not use perfume, fabric softener, or makeup that burns or itches.